 Kimberly Drew is a curator, writer and the social media manager at the Metropolitan Museum of Art, New York.
 Her blog “Black Contemporary Art” and her Instagram channel “museummammy” are among the most influential digital platforms for African and African-American art worldwide.
 She studied art history and African-American studies with an emphasis on museum studies at Smith College, and has been awarded the AIR Gallery Feminist Curator Award for her curatorial work.

 Nanna Heidenreich is a professor for “Digital Narratives – Theory” at the Internationale Filmschule Köln (IFS).
 Since 2009 she has been co-curator of Forum Expanded at the Berlinale.
 She is currently working as a researcher and curator for the Haus der Kulturen der Welt in Berlin on three projects dealing with the nation state, migration and education.
 She has widely published on migration, visual culture, postcolonial media theory, art and activism; edited several DVDs (political, experimental and feminist filmmaking practices) and is part of the preparation network for the tribunal (May 2017).

-Alison Norrington is a writer/producer and the CEO and founder of Storycentral, a London-based entertainment studio that incubates and develops groundbreaking transmedia properties with global partners in film, TV, publishing, advertising, branding and gaming.
-She is a best-selling novelist and playwright, and a PhD researcher with an MA in Creative Writing and New Media.
-Over the past 20 years, she has provided consulting and talent development for numerous broadcasters and film schools.
+Alison Norrington is a writer/producer and the CEO and founder of Storycentral, a London-based entertainment studio that incubates transmedia properties with global partners in film, TV, publishing, advertising, branding and gaming.
+She is a best-selling novelist and playwright, as well as a PhD researcher with an MA in Creative Writing and New Media.
+Over the past 20 years, she has provided consulting and talent development support for numerous broadcasters and film schools.